gogins/csound-extended/README.md

     with all Csound/HTML5 environments.

 9. An online _playable_ version of the [_**Csound Reference Manual**_](https://gogins.github.io/csound-extended/html/indexframes.html).

+10. nudruz, a Common Lisp library for algorithmic composition by Drew Krause, hosted here with his permission.
+This is based upon and includes the Common Music library for algorithmic composition and the Fomus library for semi-automatically notated generated scores.

 With regret I must announce that CsoundVST and the vst4cs opcodes are no longer maintained here.
 This is due to efforts by Steinberg to force